eltonjuan/react-interview-questions/ReactInterviewQuestionsWithAnswers.md

   - Should you use `findDOMNode`?
 No, probably not.
 - How would you render React components in a server environment?
   - `ReactDOM.renderToString`
+- When might you use `refs`?
+  - Provide references to backing instances
+  - Refs are the only practical way of performing DOM measurements
+  - Generally, you shouldn't use `refs` but rely on reactive data flow to make things happen in your application.